-System MICRO Deployment PG/OP communication - productive Configure Siemens S7 connections Connection types With this CPU exclusively Siemens S7 connection may be configured with Siemens NetPro.
-Siemens S7 connection For data transfer with Siemens S7 connections the FB/SFB product specific handling blocks are necessary; the deployment is described in the manual "Operation list" of your CPU.
-At Siemens S7 connections the communication connections are specified by a connection ID for each communication partner.

-- A connection is specified by the local and partner connection end point. - At Siemens S7 connections the TSAPs must be congruent crosswise.
+Connection types With this CPU exclusively Siemens S7 connection may be configured with Siemens NetPro.
+Siemens S7 connection For data transfer with Siemens S7 connections the product specific FB/SFB handling blocks are necessary; the deployment is described in the manual "Operation list" of your CPU.
+At Siemens S7 connections the communication connections are specified by a con- nection ID for each communication partner.
+A connection is specified by the local and partner connection end point.
+At Siemens S7 connections the TSAPs must be congruent crosswise.
 The following parameters define a connection end point: